maram-9/currency-converter-react/README.md

 # Currency-Converter
 Hello, it is my website.
-My currency converter is simple but I used Markdown and OpenGRaph, Flex and JS Funktion.
-I modificted this website in React.js.
+My currency converter is converting the amount from polish currency PLN to another selected currency.
+I modificted my old website in React.js.
 I hope that you can see my progress.

 # Demo
 https://github.com/maram-9/currency-converter-react.git

+# Technologies used in this project:
+- HTML
+- CSS
+- Java Script

 # Animation
 ![animation](public/Animation.gif)